A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Metastable states and plasma-phase transitions in hydrogen

-The region indicated by a box, within the temperature region 2 eV to 6 eV is characterized by two possible plasma phases that we could reach by starting our NPA calculations from either (a) a fully ionized trial solution or (b) from a partially ionized initial starting point, in iterating the Kohn-Sham equations to an equilibrium solution.
-This behaviour is found in a variety of H-plasmas for $r_s \sim 3$, possibly including the plasma at a density of 0.08 g/cc studied in Ref.\cite{MoldHyd25} using PIMC.
+The region indicated by a box, within the temperature region 2 eV to 6 eV is characterized by two possible plasma phases that we could reach by starting our NPA calculations from either (a) a fully ionized trial solution or (b) from a partially ionized initial starting point.
+This behaviour is found in a variety of H-plasmas for $r_{\rm ws} \sim 3$, possibly including the plasma with $\bar{\rho}$ = 0.08 g/cc studied in Ref.\cite{MoldHyd25} using PIMC.

-In Fig.~\ref{gr-partial.fig}, we display $g_{\rm HH}(r), S_{\rm HH}(k)$ for two H-plasmas of density 0.1 g/cc.
-One of them is on the fully-ionized branch, while the other is a partially ionized system.
-The ``physical reason' for the existence of these two possibilities becomes clear from their PDFs.
+In Fig.~\ref{gr-partial.fig}, we display the proton-proton PDF, viz., $g_{\rm pp}(r)$ in panel (a), and the corresponding structure factor $S_{\rm pp}(k)$ in panel (b) for two H-plasmas of density 0.1 g/cc.
+We also display the closest available (in terms of density and temperature) restricted PIMC simulation of $g(r)$, extracted from Fig.~18 of Bonitz et al.~\cite{BonitzPOP24}.
+The $g(r)$ with a sharp peak is on the fully-ionized branch, while the other is on the partially ionized branch.
+The ``physical reason" for the existence of these two possibilities becomes clear from their PDFs.

 The $g(r)$ of the fully-ionized system has a sharp peak near $r$ = 0.75 atomic units, and also a broad peak near $r = 3$ atomic units.
 The convergence in this region is difficult.
-Although the ion-ion potential is repulsive, by placing a nearest-neighbour proton at $r < 1$ a.u., the system prevents the formation of bound electrons in atomic or molecular states; but it gains stability by increaed XC-energy, in holding a high density of free electrons, with the plasma remaining in the fully ionized state at $r_s = 3$.
-The alternative possibility is to allow atomic and quasi-molecular forms of hydrogen to form, gaining stability by reducing the ion-ion electrostatic repulsion, while sacrificing the XC-energy when the free-electron density decreases, with $r_s$ dropping from 3 to 4.48.
+Although the ion-ion potential is repulsive, by placing a nearest-neighbour proton at $r < 1$ a.u., the system prevents the formation of bound electrons in atomic or molecular states; but it gains stability by increased XC-energy, in holding a high free-electron density, with the plasma remaining in the fully ionized state at $r_s = 3$ and $r_{\rm ws}$ = 3.
+The alternative possibility is to allow atomic and quasi-molecular forms of hydrogen to form, gaining stability by reducing the ion-ion electrostatic repulsion, while sacrificing the XC-energy when the free-electron density decreases, with $r_s$ dropping from 3 to 4.48 while $r_{\rm ws}$ remains 3.